 After a string of bad years, motorcyclists are finally hearing some good news.
 Motorcycle accidents are just as common as car accidents, but more likely to end up in fatality.
 For the past few years, motorcycle fatalities have been increasing.
 Thankfully, California is finally starting to see a decline in fatalities.
 However, that doesn’t mean that motorcyclists still aren’t getting injured while in an accident.
-Our motorcycle accident lawyer Los Angeles CA Compass Law Group, PC have a special respect for motorcyclists in our community.
+Our motorcycle accident lawyer Los Angeles CA Compass Law Group, LLP have a special respect for motorcyclists in our community.
 It takes courage and skill to ride a motorcycle in our city.
 We applaud those who are willing to take the risk and we don’t feel as if motorcyclists should be treated any differently because they chose to ride something riskier.

 The Declining Trend

 Since 2015, motorcycle deaths have been increasing.
 However, in California deaths have been decreasing.
 Overall the nation increased in fatalities by 10%, but California declined by 7%.
 After some investigation, some believe the increase in fatalities came from seasonal changes and a stronger economy.
 People are more likely to ride when the weather is nice, gas prices are lower, and there is more money to actually purchase a motorcycle.
 Wither more people riding for longer periods of time, the likelihood of getting into an accident increases.
 So why the influx in fatalities between California and the nation?
 Helmet laws.